 I’m also a weekly contributor to a popular feminist fitness blog, a collage artist, a runner and a writer.
 I’ve been privileged to travel to more than 60 countries, many of them on bikes.

 I view coaching as part of my life commitment to a world of connection, inclusiveness, equity and shared purpose.
-As a White, cis-gendered, able-bodied, queer woman, I have a fierce commitment to lifelong learning about what it means to be an ally with Black, Indigenous, racialized, disabled and trans people.
+As a White, cis-gendered, able-bodied, queer and neurodivergent human, I have a fierce commitment to lifelong learning about what it means to be an ally with Black, Indigenous, racialized, disabled and trans people.
 As a coach, I commit to working with clients in ways that acknowledge and honour their diverse identities and lived experience, and which recognize the impact of oppressive structures.